-- Prevent multiple copies running concurrently with a simple lock file. - Logging support built-in. - Takes command-line options. - Configurable subject and email templates. - Use P4Python when available and use P4 (the CLI) as a fallback. - Option to send a single email per user per invocation instead of multiple ones. - Reads config from a INI-like file using ConfigParser - Have command line options that overrides environment variables. - Handles unicode-enabled server and non-ASCII characters on a non-unicode-enabled server. - Option to opt-in (--opt-in-path) reviews globally (for migration from old review daemon). - Configurable URLs for changes/jobs/users (for swarm). - Able to limit the maximum email message size with a configurable. - SMTP auth and TLS (not SSL) support. - Handles P4 auth (optional, not recommended!).
+- Prevent multiple copies running concurrently with a simple lock file. - Logging support built-in. - Takes command-line options. - Configurable subject and email templates. - Use P4Python when available and use P4 (the CLI) as a fallback. - Option to send a single email per user per invocation instead of multiple ones. - Reads config from a INI-like file using ConfigParser - Have command line options that overrides environment variables. - Handles unicode-enabled server and non-ASCII characters on a non-unicode-enabled server. - Option to opt-in (--opt-in-path) reviews globally (for migration from old review daemon). - Configurable URLs for changes/jobs/users (for swarm). - Able to limit the maximum email message size with a configurable. - SMTP auth and TLS (not SSL) support. - Handles P4AUTH (optional; use of P4AUTH is no longer recommended).

-8.5.17. p4sanity_check.sh
+8.5.17. p4sanity\check.sh

-This script is a simple script to run:
+The /p4/common/bin/p4sanity\check.sh script is a simple script to run: